-All About Quinoa: here’s the details about one of our favorite ancient gluten-free grains.
-Plus the easiest cooking method.
+All About Quinoa: here's the details about one of our favorite ancient gluten-free grains.
+Plus the easiest cooking method and the answer to the question: is quinoa gluten-free?

 Quinoa (pronounced Keen-wah) is an ancient food that has been cultivated in South American Andes since at least 3,000 B.C.
 Quinoa has been a staple food of millions of native inhabitants, the Incas called quinoa the "mother grain" and revered it as sacred.
 Technically quinoa is not a true grain, but is the seed of the Chenopodium or Goosefoot plant.
 It is used as a grain and substituted for grains because of it's cooking characteristics.
 The name comes from the Greek words, chen (a goose) and pous (a foot).